 Never have your first name on the letter box or door bell.
 Use your initials.

-If a husband travels extensively, consider installing an intercom or video camera system at the front and rear doors to monitor callers.
+If a partner travels extensively, consider installing an intercom or video camera system at the front and rear doors to monitor callers.

 Children should be taught not to open the door to strangers and if by themselves they should not indicate they are alone.
 Same applies with telephone calls.